Quadratic Privacy-Signaling Games and the MMSE Information Bottleneck Problem for Gaussian Sources: Introduction and System Model

-On the other hand, the Stackelberg equilibrium involves a sequential game play in the sense that first the sender and then the receiver act (this setup is commonly referred to as the {\it Bayesian persuasion} problem in the economics literature \cite{kamenica2011bayesian} ).
+On the other hand, the Stackelberg equilibrium involves a sequential game play in the sense that first the sender and then the receiver act (this setup is commonly referred to as the {\it Bayesian persuasion} problem in the economics literature \cite{kamenica2011bayesian}).
 The sender chooses and announces its strategy and then the receiver acts upon learning the strategy of the sender.
-Once the sender announces its strategy, it cannot change it, i.e., the sender commits to employ this announced strategy.
-The receiver employs an optimal response to the announced strategy of the sender, which is known by the receiver before taking an action.
+Here, the sender commits to employ this announced strategy.
+The receiver employs an optimal response to the announced strategy of the sender.
 A set of policies $\gamma^{e,*}$, $\gamma^{d_{\boldsymbol{X}},*}$ and $\gamma^{d_{\boldsymbol{Y}},*}$ forms a Stackelberg equilibrium if \cite{TBasarBook}

 for all $\gamma^{e}\in \Gamma^e$, where $\gamma^{d_{\boldsymbol{X}},*}(\gamma^{e})$ and $\gamma^{d_{\boldsymbol{Y}},*}(\gamma^{e})$ are such that

 for all $\gamma^{d_{\boldsymbol{X}}}\in \Gamma^{d_{\boldsymbol{X}}}$ and $\gamma^{d_{\boldsymbol{Y}}}\in \Gamma^{d_{\boldsymbol{Y}}}$.